Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/Geo-Location.md

 The `X_AUTH_KEY` header should be set and the value should be the Geo Location API Key.

-*This is not the same as your VUDRM token API key.*
+*This is not the same as your Studio DRM token API key.*

 ## 2. The Response